TLC: a non-constructive library for Coq

 git clone https://github.com/charguer/tlc

 - For installation instruction, check the README file.

 - Disclaimer: to allow improving the design of TLC, backward compatibility is in no way guaranteed.

 - TLC can be used in conjonction with the standard library, although TLC redefines a number of operations in order to keep the dependencies onto the standard library to the minimum.

-- All the files are distributed under the GNU-LGPL license.
+- All the files are distributed under the MIT X11 license.